Your quick source of information, maps, low-down on route, travel and direct links to entries for the Round Rotherham.

 Underfoot conditions vary from stage to stage

 Stage 1 (15.6 km) has hard-surfaced paths, road and canal towpath, unfortunately made good so that there is little risk of sliding into the canal, to a yard and then somewhat muddy (briefly) through a wood.
-Track, road (minor) path through a village, then we have found a muddy ridge.
+Track, road (minor) path through a village, then we have found a muddy ridge to the Keppel's Column landmark.
 Then firm.

 Stage 2 (10.1 km) is mostly firm, but up and down.
-Tracks and road.
+Tracks and road, cutting through the conurbation linking Sheffield and Rotherham .

-Much of Stage 3 (11.9 km) is made-up of cycleable paths and tracks, gradually climbing.
+Much of Stage 3 (11.9 km) is made-up of cycleable paths and tracks, gradually climbing following the River Rother through Rother Valley Park.
 Towards the end there are a couple of field crossings - muddy or firm, depending on what ploughing the farmer's done.

 The first 60% of Stage 4 (9.2 km) is a series of field crossings, then easy (hard surfaced tracks and road) apart from the hill (climb of 25 m, but runnable by some).

-Stage 5 (9.0 km) is muddy to start, but from Langold Park gets firmer.
-Even the fields are reasonably firm except at Wallingwells.
+Stage 5 (9.0 km) is muddy to start across fields that are reasonably firm except at Wallingwells, but from Langold Park gets firmer through woods after which even the fields are reasonably firm .

 For Stage 6 (6.3 km), the initial route follows field side tracks - can be sloppy.
 Firm past Roche Abbey, the valley path that follows may be sloppy on the surface but firm beneath.